andybega/EBMAhelper/README.md

 EBMAhelper
 ==========

-EBMAhelper is a wrapper around EBMAforecast that uses conventional R model syntax and methods, e.g. implementing `ebma()` to create and EBMA ensemble.
+EBMAhelper is a wrapper around EBMAforecast that uses conventional R model syntax and methods, i.e. implementing `ebma()` to create and EBMA ensemble and a standalong `predict()` method to aggregate new forecasts.

 Example
 -------